trade-copilot/ape-ai-docs/Use-Cases/Beginner/first-100-stocks.md

 - If no → Do more research or ask Money to explain

 ✅ **Am I comfortable with the risks?**
-- If no → Ask Money for more conservative options
+- If no → Ask Money Monty for more conservative options

 ✅ **Can I hold this for 5+ years?**
 - If no → Stocks might not be right for your timeframe